 Did I ever tell you about the time I moved to a new campus and the only furniture or materials in my classroom were tables and chairs?
-I knew in advance that I would have nothing so I spent my entire summer with my best friend Craig, his last name is List.
+I knew in advance I would have nothing so I spent my entire summer with my best friend Craig, his last name is List.
 I also spent a lot of time with my other friends, eBay and Goodwill.
 I bought as much as I could on my own but when all was said and done I still didn’t have anywhere to put the blocks, puzzles, or any of the other center materials I had purchased with my own money.
 So I created this milk crate storage and shelving unit for my classroom to solve my storage problems!

 During the back-to-school sales I spotted some file crates on sale for $3 that solved my problem.
-Here’s my super easy, quick, and inexpensive DIY tutorial for making storage shelves or cubbies for your classroom.
+Here’s my super easy, quick, and inexpensive DIY tutorial for making storage shelves or cubbies for your classroom or home.

 - Zip ties– also known as cable ties can be found in the electrical section of your home improvement store.

-- Milk or file crates can usually be found during back-to-school sales at places like Wal-Mart or Target.
+- Milk or file crates can usually be found during back-to-school sales at your local big box stores.

 - Optional: If you already have crates but they’re not the right color you can spray paint them the color of your choice with plastic spray paint